 - A lead attorney who will be your attorney – someone who’ll work closely with you at all times and fight hard to help you recover your losses

 - Guaranteed responsiveness

 A birth injury can be among the most severe and catastrophic of all injuries.
-Although not all birth injuries are caused by medical malpractice, RisCassi & Davis has successfully settled or tried to verdict many birth defect cases for more than 65 years.
+Although not all birth injuries are caused by medical malpractice, RisCassi & Davis has successfully settled or tried to verdict many birth defect cases.

 While some birth defects may be inherited or otherwise unavoidable, others may be the result of medical malpractice by a hospital or doctor.
 Examples of malpractice include:

 - A physician or nurse may fail to properly react to signs of distress on a fetal heart monitor

 - An obstetrical doctor may allow labor to become too prolonged despite evidence of stress to the baby and not commence a caesarian section in a timely manner

 - An obstetrician may not take proper measurements in response to diagnostic information obtained from ultrasound imaging or other prenatal tests

 - There may be evidence that the pregnancy or birth could be expected to be a difficult one, which should have been managed by a specialist in maternal-fetal medicine